 What REVESTIVE is used for

-REVESTIVE is used to treat adults with Short Bowel Syndrome.
-Short Bowel Syndrome
+REVESTIVE is used to treat adults with Short Bowel Syndrome who need additional nutrition

-is a disorder arising from an inability to absorb food nutrients and fluid across
+disorder arising from an inability to absorb food nutrients and fluid across the gastrointestinal

 REVESTIVE contains the active substance teduglutide.
 It improves the absorption of

 Ask your doctor if you have any questions about why this medicine has been prescribed

 Your doctor may have prescribed it for another reason.

 This medicine is not addictive.

 This medicine is available only with a doctor's prescription.